 What do *I* wear?

 I know you just had. baby and nothing fits quite yet and you may not feel your best.
-I suggest wearing something comfortable to the studio and change your shirt when you get here.
-I shoot from above the waist so you can totally keep on your sweatpants!!
-Wear a neutral, solid color shirt, blouse or dress that will not distract from baby.
+I suggest wearing something comfortable to the studio and change your outfit when you get here.
+The studio is set up with a neutral look, I recommend wearing a neutral, solid solid color shirt, blouse or dress that will not distract from baby.
 I do suggest doing your hair and putting on some makeup even though you may not feel up to it, but trust me you will be thankful you took the extra 10 minutes to do so.

 Sit back and relax!